British Rail Class 444: Refresh

 South Western Railway has conducted a refurbishment programme under its contract from 2017 onwards.
-As part of this work, every unit has been deep cleaned, and the carpets and seat covers in standard class replaced.
-In addition, plug sockets have been provided at every pair of seats, and the buffet unit has been removed to provide extra seats.
+As part of this work, every unit has been deep cleaned, and the carpets and seat covers in standard class have been replaced.
+In addition, plug sockets have been provided at every pair of seats, and the guard's office and buffet unit in the accessible carriage have been removed to provide extra seats.
 First class has been reduced from 35 seats to 32, and the 2+1 seating has been replaced with 2+2 seating, with leather seats and new tables providing facilities for wireless charging.